Dog fouling and controlling dogs in public places - Public Spaces Protection Order

-Continues to exclude dogs from all enclosed children’s play areas within the county borough
+- Excluding dogs from all enclosed children’s play and multi-use games areas

-Requires dogs to be kept on leads in enclosed memorial gardens situated in the county borough
+- Requiring dogs to be kept on leads in enclosed memorial gardens

-Require dog owners to put their dogs on a lead when directed to do so by an authorised officer on any public land where the dog is considered to be out of control or causing alarm or distress or to prevent a nuisance
+- Requiring dog owners to put their dogs on a lead when directed to do so by an authorised officer on any public land where the dog is considered to be out of control or causing harm or distress to prevent a nuisance.

 Please note that a registered blind person, or a person with a disability affecting their mobility, manual dexterity or ability to lift, carry or move everyday objects and who relies upon a dog trained by a prescribed charity for assistance is exempt from the dog fouling order.